 New Jersey Internet Crimes Lawyers

-Cyberbullying is the act of posting or sending hateful messages or photos to another person.
-It is most prevalent among teenagers and college students.
-However, older generations are also participating in cyberbullying.
+Cyberbullying involves posting or sending hateful messages or photos with malicious intent to another person online.
+This crime is most common among teenagers and college students but it’s disturbing that older folks participate too.

 Defending Against Internet Crimes

 An internet crime conviction can lead to several years in jail, hefty fines or both.
 Even though law enforcement agencies may have data capable of indicting you, there are still defenses available if convicted:

 The defense would argue that you did not commit the crime.

 Mistaken identity where someone else committed the action attributed to you.

 Lack of evidence due to an illegal search carried out by law enforcement agents.